 According to a statement released by the PCI SSC, the PCI Secure Software Standard itself is designed to offer a more flexible approach to how the security and integrity of payment software are tested.
 Moreover, the new module was launched to aid software vendors and developers in identifying and implementing appropriate software security controls to protect against common web software attacks.

 Payment software that is already listed on the PCI SSC’s “List of Validated Payment Software” is not affected by the publication of the new module until its listing is set to expire.
 At that time, the software must be re-evaluated for conformance to the current Secure Software Standard and all applicable modules (including the Web Software module) in order for the listing to remain current.

-E-Complish will continue to ensure that its software solutions conform not only to the latest version of the Secure Software Standard, also to all standards set by the PCI SSC.
-Click here to learn more or to schedule a consultation.
+E-Complish will continue to ensure that its software solutions conform not only to the latest version of the Secure Software Standard but also to all standards set by the PCI SSC.
+Schedule a consultation to learn more about it.